Cups and Saucers: Background and productions

-A recording of the piece was made in 2016 by Retrospect Opera, coupled with Pickwick by F. C. Burnand and Edward Solomon.

 Synopsis

 The recently widowed Emily Nankeen Worcester and General Edwin Deelah intend to marry each other, feigning love, but each is secretly interested in the other's purportedly valuable collection of "rare" china, which they plan to sell upon marriage.
 Mrs. Worcester is in her morning room anticipating a visit from General Deelah.
 She recounts how she came to own the single but highly valuable item in her china collection ("A Friend Most Dear"), the sole remaining saucer from Julius Caesar's favorite tea service, appraised at ten thousand pounds.

 General Deelah arrives, and, after some shy conversation and gentle flirting, the conversation turns to their china collections.
 Mrs. Worcester notes that she has but one small saucer and inquires of the General's china collection.
 Deelah boasts that he has a very large collection of china, but states in an aside, "--in China."
 He quickly changes the subject by asking, "Would it surprise you to learn that I am related to the Chinese?"
 He then sings of an extravagantly wealthy Chinese merchant named Foo Choo Chan who wished nothing more than to be English ("Foo Choo Chan Was a Merchant of Japan").
 The relationship turned out to be Foo Choo Chan's marriage to the "sister of [Deelah's] brother's second aunt, by an uncle on [Deelah's] grandmother's side."

 Deelah professes his love for Mrs. Worcester, whereupon she pretends to have fainted until she spots him snooping around for her famed Julius Caesar saucer.
 She then "recovers" and announces that since she is Deelah's true love, she can now reveal her most prized possession to him.
 To Deelah's horror, he finds that it is a counterfeit – of his own make – which he admits to Mrs. Worcester.
 To her horror, he also admits that his own collection of china is his own make as well.
 She orders Deelah to leave, and Deelah bids her farewell, attempting to make her regret her decision ("The Farewell Song").
 Deelah then admits that he never had any real interest in china, but that society had forced him "with the alternative of being thought vulgar, to pretend an affection for its inartistic, ugly beauties at which [his] true soul actually revolts!"
 Deelah further explains: